thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 We are focused on ensuring that the first generation of thousand-brain systems are interpretable and easy to iterate upon.
 Being able to conceptually understand what is happening in the Monty system, visualize it, debug it, and propose new algorithms in intuitive terms is something we believe to be extremely valuable for fast progress.
 As such, we have focused on the core principles of the TBT, but have not yet included lower-level neuroscience components such as HTM, sparse distributed representations (SDRs), grid-cells, and active dendrites.
 In the future, we will consider adding these elements where a clear case for a comparative advantage exists.

-## Where does the hippocampal formation fit into the Thousand Brains Theory?
+## Where Does the Hippocampal Formation Fit Into the Thousand Brains Theory?

 Part of the underlying Thousand Brains Theory is that the hippocampal formation evolved to enable rapid episodic memory, as well as spatial navigation in animals, with grid cells forming reference frames of environments.
 Over time, evolution replicated this approach of modeling the world with reference frames in the form of cortical columns, which were then replicated throughout the neocortex to model objects at any level of abstraction.